Ulthran/sbx_genomad/README.md

 ## Introduction

-sbx_genomad is a [sunbeam](https://github.com/sunbeam-labs/sunbeam) extension for ....
-This pipeline uses ....
+sbx_genomad is a [sunbeam](https://github.com/sunbeam-labs/sunbeam) extension for identifying, assigning, and annotating viruses and plasmids in assemblies.
+This pipeline uses geNomad to achieve this with additional custom filtering steps that can be ignored if not needed.

 ## Installation